Cam Newton: 2016 season

-In the opening game of the 2016 season, in a Super Bowl 50 rematch against the Denver Broncos, Newton surpassed two of Steve Young's NFL records, one for the most career rushing touchdowns by a quarterback, with his 44th, and the other for most games with a passing and rushing touchdown, with his 32nd.
+In the opening game of the 2016 season against the Denver Broncos, Newton surpassed two of Steve Young's NFL records, one for the most career rushing touchdowns by a quarterback, with his 44th, and the other for most games with a passing and rushing touchdown, with his 32nd.
 This also tied Otto Graham's all-time professional American football mark of 44 rushing touchdowns by a quarterback.
 He passed for 194 yards, one passing touchdown, and one interception to go along with 11 carries for 54 rushing yards and a rushing touchdown in the 21–20 loss.
 In the next game, a 46–27 victory over the San Francisco 49ers, he had 353 passing yards, four passing touchdowns, and one interception.
 On October 2, in a 48–33 loss at the Atlanta Falcons in Week 4, Newton suffered a concussion on a two-point conversion run and missed the rest of the game.
 Newton missed the next game against the Tampa Bay Buccaneers.
 On December 4, against the Seattle Seahawks, Newton was benched for the first offensive series for a dress code violation.
 It was Newton's first professional game, other than his first career preseason game in 2011, in which he began the game as the backup.

 For the 2016 season, Newton completed 52.9 percent of his passes, marking a career worst in that category.
-He threw 19 touchdown passes, 16 less than the previous year, and 14 interceptions, the second most of his career behind his rookie season.
+He threw 19 touchdown passes, 16 fewer than the previous year, and 14 interceptions, the second most of his career behind his rookie season.
 The Panthers regressed from their 15–1 record from the previous year to a 6–10 record in 2016.
 Despite a down 2016 season, Newton was still ranked 44th by his peers on the NFL Top 100 Players of 2017.